mysociety/django-debug-queries/README.rst

 other context than making requests in your browser; the ``show_queries`` context manager in this package helps in those other situations.)

+.. warning:: Please be aware that DEBUG will be set to True
+             throughout the block (and restored to its previous value afterwards), so this shouldn't be used in production, for example.

 If you have sqlparse installed, then the SQL will be pretty-printed to make them easier to read, so I'd recommend that you also do: